MarkLee7925/Student-Grade-Regression/README.md

 Both datasets were retrieved from the UCI Machine Learning Repository (link: https://archive.ics.uci.edu/ml/datasets/student+performance).
 The Math dataset (student-mat.csv) contained 395 samples whereas the Portuguese dataset (student-por.csv) contained 649 samples.

-Additional information about each feature can be found in the student_features.txt file located in the data folder.
+Additional information about each feature can be found in the student_features.txt file.

 ## Results: